 Diff-Aware Scanning for PR Performance

 The configuration requires setting SEMGREP_BASELINE_REF to the target branch (typically main or master).
-PR scans then analyze the delta between the PR and the baseline branch, enabling faster feedback on only changed files while scheduled pipelines run full scans for comprehensive repository coverage.
+PR scans then analyze the delta between the PR and the baseline branch, enabling faster feedback on only changed files while full scans run on scheduled pipelines for comprehensive repository coverage.

-Semgrep supports 30+ programming languages, with enterprise-grade cross-file dataflow analysis for 9 of them.
-Performance benchmarks show scan times under one minute for pull request workflows and processing capacity exceeding one million weekly scans across the platform.
+Semgrep supports 35+ programming languages for Code, with cross-file dataflow analysis generally available for eight language entries.
+Performance benchmarks show scan times under one minute for pull request workflows.

 Language Support Tiers

-Semgrep organizes language support into maturity tiers based on the depth of analysis.
+Semgrep organizes language support into maturity tiers based on analysis depth, using "Generally available" and "Beta" as the tier names.

-- Cross-Function Dataflow Analysis: Ruby, Rust, Scala, Terraform
+- Cross-Function Dataflow Analysis, Generally Available: JSX, PHP, Ruby, Rust, Scala, Swift

 Documented Performance Benchmarks

 Performance data collected across test environments confirmed sub-minute PR scan times enabled by diff-aware scanning via the SEMGREP_BASELINE_REF environment variable, which analyzes only changed files relative to the baseline branch.
-Full repository scans take longer but are typically run on scheduled pipelines rather than blocking developer workflows.
+Full repository scans take longer but typically run on scheduled pipelines, so they don't block developer workflows.

 Enterprise Scale Validation